Outlook.com: Transition to Outlook.com

 Outlook.com was first introduced on July 31, 2012, when its beta version was made available to the general public.
 Existing Hotmail customers could freely upgrade to the preview version of Outlook.com and downgrade back.

-Outlook.com graduated preview stage and launched on February 18, 2013.
+Outlook.com graduated preview stage on February 18, 2013.
 The upgrade was deployed the same day, users kept their existing Hotmail accounts and received the option of having an @outlook.com email address.
 By May 2013, the upgrade was completed and Outlook.com had 400 million active users.
 By May 2014, Outlook.com continued to have 400 million active users.

 Transition to new infrastructure

 In May 2015, Microsoft announced it would move the service over to what it described as an Office 365-based infrastructure.
 This was followed in June 2015 by the introduction through an opt-in preview of new features, including new calendar layout options, a filtering service called "Clutter" and new theme designs.
 Microsoft also introduced the ability for third-party providers such as PayPal and Evernote to include add-ins into the service.
 Additionally, contact suggestions and updates from emails such as flight reservations are due to be introduced to Office 365 subscribers' accounts and Outlook.com users' from January and March 2016 respectively.
 With the upgrade, users were no longer able to use the Windows Live Mail 2012 client to synchronize their email, contacts and calendar event using the official settings; they were encouraged to view Outlook.com through a web browser, through the Mail app, or through the Microsoft Outlook client.
 However, Windows Live Mail could be configured to use the IMAP protocol (or the less effective POP3) to fetch mail only.
 Microsoft concluded this preview stage in February 2016, when it began to roll out the new version to users' accounts, beginning with North America.